leonmavr/chip-8/README.md

 ```

 ### Features implemented
-- [x] CPU, display, and keypad.
+- [x] Machine architecture, display, and keypad.
 - [x] Emulate roms at a fixed speed of certain opcodes per sec - 400 in my case.
 - [x] Sound - credits to [vareille's toot library](https://github.com/vareille/toot).
 - [x] Pause rom - `F1` key
+- [x] Exit - `Esc` key or close window
-- [] Reload rom - TODO
+- [ ] Reload rom - TODO
-- [] Select backgrond and foregound colours on the display - TODO
+- [ ] Select backgrond and foregound colours on the display - TODO

 ### The keypad

+Apart from the keypad, the following keys are implemented to facilitate the UI:
+* `F1` - pause execution
+* `Esc` or close window - exit

 ### Available roms
-Some classical game roms, such as Pong, Tetris and Brix, are found in the `roms` folder.
-These are public domain and original found in [dmatlack's repository](https://github.com/dmatlack/chip8), so credits to him.
+Some classical game roms, such as Pong, Tetris and Brix, are included in the `roms` folder.
+These are public domain and originally found in [dmatlack's repository](https://github.com/dmatlack/chip8), so credits to him.
 The binary file of each rom ends in `.ch8`.
 Also, a corresponding README manual for each one is provided (again, originally uploaded by dmatlack) as a .txt file.
 The README explains the keys used.

 ### Demos